ms-gx/CircAidMe/README.md

 # CircAidMe

 CircAidMe is a tool designed to analyze data generated with [CircAID-p-seq for Oxford Nanopore Technologies](https://www.immaginabiotech.com/product/circaid-p-seq/).

-Briefly, it detects known adapter sequences used by CircAID-p-seq kit for every Oxford Nanopore read.
+In brief, it detects known adapter sequences used by CircAID-p-seq kit for every Oxford Nanopore read.
 After having detected the adapters it will extract the embedded insert sequences and calculate a consensus sequence for the insert.

 CircAidMe is free software and it is licensed under GPLv3.